Aagaard (manor house): The Moltke family

 On 20 December 1803, Qvistgaard sold Aagaard for 165,000 rigsdaler to Bjelke and Joachim Moltke for 165,000 rigsdaler.
-Carl Emil Moltke, Joachim Moltke, acquired it the following year.
+Carl Emil Moltke acquired it the following year.
 He had embarked on a career in the diplomacy and therefore spent most of his time abroad, serving as Danish envoy in Stockholm, the Hague and London, but settled on the estate after his retirement from diplomacy in 1822.
 He bought Nørager in 1837 and spent most of his time on his second estate during the last part of his year.
 He was a member of Roskilde Provincial Assembly (Roskilde Stænderforsamling) in 1835-46.

 Carl Emil Moltke's son, Ernst Moltke, an only child, inherited Aagaard, Nørager and Conradinelyst after his father in 1858.
 He, too, preferred Nørager to Aagaard.

 The Hellemann family

 Adam Georg Ernst Henrik Moltke transferred Aagaard's tenant farms to Nørager in 1865.
 Aagaard, Søgaard, a number of houses and the churches in Gørlev and Helsinge were sold to J. Hellemann.
 The estate is still owned by his descendants.